 Elder neglect and abuse is a growing if somewhat overlooked problem in the United States.
 The problem is only going to get worse as more people than ever before approach their Golden Years.
 Some states appear to be in better positions than others when it comes to elder abuse prevention.
 Even hospital emergency rooms appear to struggle at times with recognizing the signs of this problem.
-Many organizations, including the elder abuse lawyers at Gomez Trial Attorneys, have published information regarding warning signs of elder abuse and neglect.
+Many organizations, including the elder abuse lawyers at The Gomez Law Firm, have published information regarding warning signs of elder abuse and neglect.
 Based on the presence of these challenges, we all need to be more aware of the problem that is elder neglect and abuse so that we can help put a stop to it when we suspect that it is occurring.

 One organization in California has published several bodies of statistics that provide context to this issue.
 The Institute on Aging is based in San Francisco.
 It is a non-profit organization that is dedicated to protecting the dignity and general well-being of older adults and of people living with disabilities.
 You’ll find 5 examples of these helpful contextual statistics below.